floragunncom/search-guard-docs/_content/_docs_first_steps/firststeps_installing_kibana_plugin.md

 ## Testing the plugin installation

-After making the configuration changes and starting Kibana, we will see the Search Guard login screen once we try to access Kibana:
+After making the configuration changes and starting Dashboards/Kibana, we will see the Search Guard login screen once we try to access Dashboards/Kibana:

 <p align="center">
 <img src="kibana_login_screen.png" style="width: 30%" class="md_image"/>